everythingokay/everythingokay/README.md

 - 👋 Hi, I’m @everythingokay
-- 👀 I’m interested in ... politics, the NBA, and being outdoors.
+- 👀 I’m interested in ... political economics, the Philadelphia 76ers, and being outdoors.
 - 🌱 I’m currently learning ...
 Python!
 - 💞️ I’m looking to collaborate on ... studying.
 - 📫 How to reach me ... alison.feldish@gmail.com ✌️